Skip to content

 • Sending documents or videos

-Another Google Voice user wrote on G2, “Google Voice function is basic versus the paid options available through other companies and wasn’t able to do as much as other companies.
-It worked for us, but we ended up needing our texting service to do more.”
+One Google Voice user wrote on G2, “Google Voice function is basic versus the paid options available through other companies and wasn’t able to do as much as other companies.
+It worked for us, but we ended up needing our texting service to do more.

-When you’re the only person handling daily business operations, Google Voice may work fine just for you.
-But as your team expands and your messaging needs grow, Google Voice is extremely limiting.
-Plus, it doesn’t play well with the rest of your stack.
-If you want to seamlessly track your calls and messages in your CRM or your help desk software, you’ll want to choose a different messaging platform.
+When you’re the only person handling daily business operations, Google Voice may work fine.
+But as your team expands and messaging needs to scale, Google Voice is extremely limiting.
+Plus, if you want team members to collaborate to solve customer issues with shared numbers, you’ll need to choose a different messaging platform.

 Key features of Google Voice

-• SMS to US and Canadian numbers (available to US customers only; excludes US territories American Samoa, Guam, Puerto Rico, Northern Mariana Islands, and US Virgin Islands)
+• SMS to US and Canadian numbers (available to US customers only; excludes the US territories of American Samoa, Guam, Puerto Rico, Northern Mariana Islands, and the US Virgin Islands)

 • Group messaging (up to eight participants)